-83kms · 74 mins by car · 94 mins by train
+83kms · 74 mins by car · 94 mins by public transport

-2,681 population · 609m elevation
+1,934 population (2016 Census) · 609m elevation

 Woodford boasts a beautiful picnic area at Bull’s Camp.
 In 1829 the area was used as a stock reserve.
 With the early building of the road, the area then became a camp for the convict labourers.
 Of interest is 'The Waterhole’ and just west of the picnic area you can see what is believed to be an old ‘Convict Cell’ or a ‘Powder Store’ as well as ‘The Grooved Rock’.

 Woodford is also the starting point of the famous Woodford to Glenbrook Track which is ideal for mountain bike riding or for the walking enthusiast.
 While the second half of the track is mostly downhill there are some extremely steep sections and the track can be fairly tough going.
 To experience the Woodford to Glenbrook ride (The Oaks Fire Trail) it is recommended that you park in Glenbrook and catch the train from Glenbrook to Woodford.
 Cyclists can build up plenty of speed downhill which can be a lot of fun, however there is a very steep climb along a sealed road out of the National Park at Glenbrook.

 When driving along the Great Western Highway at Woodford you will see one of the oldest buildings in the Blue Mountains.
 The ‘Woodford Academy’ is currently owned by the National Trust.
 This building was originally built as an Inn in 1833.
 The stone used in the current building dates back to 1843.
 The Woodford Academy is open one Saturday each month.